09/28/2022

 When an anomaly is spotted, to make the assessment more quantitative, an area, or a distance, can be measured.
 This can be useful, for example, when estimating unexpected losses, and the logistics of getting to them in a field, or to understand crop productivity better.

 Tip 4.
-Absolute and relative colour scales.
+Static and dynamic colour scales.

-The default “absolute” colour scale represents all of the possible range of values on a given map type.
+The default “static” colour scale represents all of the possible range of values on a given map type.
 In the case of the vegetation index, the range is between 0 and 1.
 However, sometimes the values present in the map have a much smaller range, for example 0-0.3 in the spring, or 0.6-0.8 at the peak of the season.
 In this case there is not much colour variability.
-In such situations it might be better to switch to the “relative” colour scale.
+In such situations it might be better to switch to the “dynamic” colour scale.
 This will assign the actual range of values present in the image onto all colours in the colour scale.
 The approach might not be the best for comparisons between dates and fields (because each map will have a different relationship between values and colours) but it can certainly bring to life some new details, previously hidden to the eye.

 Tip 5.
 Save and share your case.